Wolkabout/WolkConnect-Python/examples/full_feature_set/README.md

 ```

 File management can also perform downloads from a specified URL,
-but if the default implementation is not satisfactory, then this function can be overriden like so:
+but if the default implementation is not satisfactory, then this function can be overridden like so:

 ```python
 def url_download(file_url: str, file_path: str) -> bool: